Celtis laevigata

 Biome Origin:

-Cultivation Notes: The Netleaf Hackberry is pretty resilient under harsh conditions that may cause stress or death in other plants.
-It does not require very fertile soil, which is one reason it thrives in the desert (2).
+The netleaf hackberry is pretty resilient under harsh conditions that may cause stress or death in other plants.
+It does not require very fertile soil.
+Rather, it grows in poor and gravelly soils, and is very resistant to drought conditions (1, 2) .
 Netleaf Hackberry needs a minimum of twelve inches of soil depth for roots and can survive with a minimum of seven inches of rain per year (2).
+While the species doesn't need much care, may benefit from supplemental water to promote a nicer appearance, especially during hot months.

 Ethnobotany:

 Both humans and animals utilize this plant.
 Native American tribes have eaten the berries from this tree, both fresh and dried (3).
 Some tribes would roast the berries over a fires, while others would make them into jellies and dried cakes (3).
 Parts of the tree have been used by native peoples as a source of medicine, fiber, and dye (3).
-The Papago tribe utilized the bark of the Netleaf Hackberry to craft sandals.
+The Tohono O’odham tribe utilized the bark of the netleaf hackberry to craft sandals.
 The fruits are also a food source for many birds and small mammals.

 Height: 20 - 50 feet